What are the terms and conditions?

 Why we need it:

 We need to know your personal data in order to fulfil our contract of services with you in line with our standard booking terms and conditions.
 This will be processed under GDPR legal basis 6(1)b ‘necessary for the performance of a contract’.
-If you wish to book onto an Online short course, your assignments and course discussions will only be shared with other students on your course.
+If you wish to book onto an Online class, your assignments and class discussions will only be shared with other students in your class.
 You may also voluntarily share your personal data (such as a profile picture, or biography) but this is under your own control and you are not required to do this.
 If you do, this will be visible to all other students and staff so please do not share any information you do not want public.
 We do not process this information in any way and will remove it from our servers once your VLE access has expired.

 What we do with it: